Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 This capability enables you to control whether the robot persists its map across cleanups.
 When persisted maps are disabled, a new map is generated on each new full cleanup.

-## DebugCapability <a id="DebugCapability"></a>

-This capability is only for debugging purposes.
-Its behavior is undefined and it may change without notice.
-Do not use it.
-It has to be explicitly enabled in the Valetudo config to be available.

 ## SpeakerTestCapability <a id="SpeakerTestCapability"></a>